Skip to content

 Living in Nottingham, UK

 Coming to a new city like Nottingham is so exciting – but can also seem a little scary!
-We’ve put together some information for you to share with your son or daughter about their new home so you can help them settle in.
+We’ve put together some information to help you get to know Nottingham and explore what the city has to offer.

 Nottingham — something for everyone

 Nottingham’s biggest strength is its versatility; it’s a friendly, fun-packed place.
-It doesn't matter what interests or hobbies your son or daughter has, they will find a place to call home and people to enjoy the experience with.
+It doesn't matter what interests or hobbies you have, everyone will find a place to call home and people to enjoy the experience with.

 Shopping